oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Prior Work

-Representing a status with bits in array is a rather old and well-known concept in computer science and there has been prior work to use this for revocation and status management such as a paper by Smith et al. {{smith2020let}} that proposed a mechanism called Certificate Revocation Vectors based on xz compressed bit vectors for each expiration day and the W3C bit Status List {{W3C.SL}} that similarly uses a compressed bit representation.
+Representing statuses with bits in an array is a rather old and well-known concept in computer science and there has been prior work to use this for revocation and status management such as a paper by Smith et al. {{smith2020let}} that proposed a mechanism called Certificate Revocation Vectors based on xz compressed bit vectors for each expiration day and the W3C bit Status List {{W3C.SL}} that similarly uses a compressed bit representation.

 ## Status Mechanisms Registry

-This specification establishes the IANA "Status Mechanisms" registry for status mechanisms and registers the members defined by this specification.
+This specification establishes IANA "Status Mechanisms" registries for status mechanisms for JWT tokens and for status mechanisms for CBOR tokens and registers the members defined by this specification.
 Other specifications can register other members used for status retrieval.

 Other status mechanisms may have different tradeoffs regarding security, privacy, scalability and complexity.
 The privacy and security considerations in this document only represent the properties of the Status List mechanism.